Search

 Using Skipjack Tuna

-This species of tuna is the most abundant of all major commercial tuna species due to its short gestation period and ability to reproduce year-round in tropical as well as subtropical waters.
-Stocks of skipjack are deemed to be at healthy levels by the International Seafood Sustainability Foundation (ISSF) in 2021.
+Stocks of skipjack are deemed to be at healthy levels by the International Seafood Sustainability Foundation (ISSF) in 2023.

 Traceability